woocommerce/woocommerce-blocks/docs/extensibility/available-endpoints-to-extend.md

 To see how to add your data to Store API using ExtendRestAPI, [check this document](./extend-rest-api-add-data.md).

-This is a list of Available endpoints that you can extend, if you want to add a new endpoint, [check this document](./extend-rest-api-new-endpoint.md).
+This is a list of available endpoints that you can extend.
+If you want to add a new endpoint, [check this document](./extend-rest-api-new-endpoint.md).

 ## `wc/store/cart`